Skip to main content

 MPS CLI

-Accessed via the PyPi installation of Project Aria Tools, the Project Aria MPS Command Line Interface (MPS CLI) provides a streamlined way to request Machine Perception Services (MPS):
+Accessed via the PyPI installation of Project Aria Tools, the Project Aria MPS Command Line Interface (MPS CLI) provides a streamlined way to request Machine Perception Services (MPS):

 Aria Studio